bxnxiong/AI-Coding-Practice/README.md

 # AI-Coding-Practice
-Python programming assignments for Elements of AI
+Python programming assignments for 2016 Fall course _Elements of AI_